 The most recent approach to general education assessment was assessment at the course-level as part of the course renewal process.
 The course-level assessment approach proved to be too cumbersome for faculty and for the general education program while not rendering information that would help improve the general education program as a whole.
 Many faculty struggled to write functional learning outcomes for the general education goals for their courses and identify appropriate ways to measure them.
 Incorporating general education assessment into the course renewal process proved to be a lot of work for little gain.
 With that in mind, several concerned parties at Appalachian came together to propose a new way to address general education assessment.

-The General Education Assessment Summit is a team effort by the General Education Council, General Education Program, Center for Academic Excellence, and Institutional Research, Assessment and Planning (IRAP).
+The General Education Assessment Summit is a team effort by the General Education Council, General Education Program, Center for Excellend in Teaching and Learning for Student Success (CETLSS), and Institutional Research, Assessment and Planning (IRAP).
 IRAP takes the lead in planning the logistics of the summit each year.

 At the end of the GEA Summit, faculty participants provide feedback to be shared with general education stakeholders.
 The questions they help answer include: